The following article provides tips on how to prepare your survey for translation.

 Creating a quota based on 'language' or 'locale'

-Since language
+Because language

 and locale

-For r8 software versions, you could reference the language
+For example, could reference the locale

 variable to set up a quota to track respondents who take the survey in different languages.
-The quota below serves the same purpose as the example above, but references the locale
+You can find your locale listed in the Survey Links applet.

 LANGUAGE.
 QUOTA | Language type: quotas 1.
 English {if $locale eq 'us-eng'}